 Highlights

-Clients are pragmatic about AI.
-We see the enterprise challenge moving at two speeds.
-The first is AI for technology.
-This means embedding intelligence into software engineering and IT operations, including agentic service management that reduces manual effort and moves teams toward more autonomous operations.
+Clients are pragmatic about AI, and enterprises are moving on two tracks.
+First, AI for technology: embedding intelligence into software engineering and IT operations, including agentic service management that reduces manual work and supports more autonomous operations.

-Second is AI for business.
-Contextual knowledge moves AI from a decision aid to a co-architect across supply chains and value chains.
-With 65 per cent of companies citing human intuition and creativity as their strategic edge, success depends on empowering people and redesigning roles, rather than simply deploying tools.
+Second, AI for business: using contextual knowledge to shift AI from decision support to a co-architect across supply and value chains.
+With 65% of companies citing human intuition and creativity as their edge, success depends on empowering people and redesigning roles not just deploying tools.

-We are mirroring this in our own journey to become the world’s largest AI-led technology services company – investing in talent, infrastructure and ecosystem partnerships to ensure our transformation delivers maximum customer value.
+We reflect this in our own journey, investing in talent, infrastructure, and partnerships to become the leading AI-led tech services company and deliver maximum customer value.

 Research conducted with AWS found that while 75 per cent of manufacturers expect AI to be a primary margin driver by 2026, only 21 per cent describe themselves as fully AI-ready.
 Modernisation is the bridge that sustains the present, while transformation builds the future.